If you’re looking for a guaranteed genuine antique map, print, town plan or view, you have come to the right place

-It takes no particular knowledge to appreciate and enjoy them.
-They are interesting for their geographical and historical information, and of course for their aesthetic value.
+It takes no particular knowledge to appreciate and enjoy antique maps, town plans and views.
+They are interesting for their geographical and historical information, but they are also beautiful.
+And of course they make great gifts.

 I have a wide range of antique maps, covering most of the world.